buchananwill/fep-dashboard-1.0.0/src/app/user-guide/FEP-User-Guide.md

 a [Work Type](#work-type) during scheduling, it must also be recorded with appropriate [Suitabilities](#suitability).

-The specific use of "Provider" (as opposed to "Worker" or another related work) was chosen because it can imply " providing effort", "providing support", or "providing a service".
+The specific use of "Provider" (as opposed to "Worker" or another related word) was chosen because it can imply " providing effort", "providing support", or "providing a service".
 It also is intended to reflect that effort is not a one-way expenditure; a provider is not unilaterally responsible for the success or failure of their effort.
 It may depend on both the work of other Providers, and the [Users](#user-role), who are also likely working in their own way.